 Back then, it was considered wrong to refer to only one friend as “their.”
 In the past, the correct grammar for this notification should have been about a friend who “just posted his/her first Instagram photo.”

 But that was the 1900s.
-The 21st century — especially in recent years — has been about evolving gender awareness.
-We all have new respect and options for individual choice in how we identify ourselves.
+The 21st century — especially in recent years — has brought a new awareness about gender choices.
+In our LGBTQ+ world, we show respect for gender-fluid ways to identify ourselves.

 Today, “it” and “they” work just fine instead of “she,” “her,” “he” and “him.”

-Well, you’ve survived this discussion — congratulations!
+And that’s it!
+You’ve survived this discussion.
+Congratulations!
 You now possess a writing tool that instantly makes you a classier, more confident writer.